 These are just a few of the problems that can arise, and they may cause couples to consider a sleep divorce, where they decide to sleep apart.
 This is increasingly common and, according to a recent poll, 50 percent of Americans would prefer to sleep without their partner.

 Now, there are a few steps couples can take before deciding to sleep apart.
-They should consider finding a mattress that is really made for couples.
+They should consider our best mattresses for couples.
 Mattresses with memory foam are often a great choice for couples, as the material can cut down on motion transfer.
 In addition, each partner could get their own bedding or comforter so that they do not have to share.

 Again, the conclusion of the honeymoon period does not have to be the end of anything.
 Relationships really start to deepen at this point and, with a little work and fortitude, they can turn into something very rewarding.